mango067/exercise-form-recognition/README.md

 # exercise-form-recognition
-mobile app that detects exercise form using OpenCV and MediaPipe.”
+mobile app that detects exercise form using OpenCV and MediaPipe.